YouTube · R/GA

 Prototyped at full scale

-We built it life-size before a single panel shipped, foamboard mockups taped to walls, projected flows, and real hands testing the drag-and-drop at body height.
-Testing physically, early, is the only way to catch what a screen mockup hides: reach, ergonomics, and how a stranger approaches a two-metre touchscreen.
+We built the kiosk life-size before shipping a panel: foamboard mockups on walls, projected flows, and real hands testing drag-and-drop at body height.
+Physical testing caught what screen mockups hide, like reach, ergonomics, and how strangers approach a two-metre screen.

 A full-scale foamboard mockup of the kiosk taped to a wall, tested at real size.